Defending Membership Inference Attacks via Privacy-aware Sparsity Tuning: Abstract

 \section{Abstract}

-Over-parameterized models are typically vulnerable to membership inference attacks, which aim to determine whether a specific sample is included in the training of a given model.
-Previous Weight regularizations (e.g., $\ell_1$ regularization) typically impose uniform penalties on all parameters, leading to a suboptimal tradeoff between model utility and privacy.
-In this work, we first show that only a small fraction of parameters substantially impact the privacy risk.
-In light of this, we propose Privacy-aware Sparsity Tuning (\textbf{PAST})—a simple fix to the $\ell1$ Regularization—by employing adaptive penalties to different parameters.
-Our key idea behind PAST is to promote sparsity in parameters that significantly contribute to privacy leakage.
+Over-parameterized models are often vulnerable to membership inference attacks, which aim to determine whether a specific sample is included in a target model’s training set.
+Previous weight regularization approaches typically impose uniform penalties on all parameters, leading to a suboptimal trade-off between model utility and privacy.
+In this work, we first show that only a small fraction of the parameters substantially impact privacy risk.
+Motivated by this analysis, we propose Privacy-aware Sparsity Tuning (\textbf{PAST})—a novel privacy-preserving training method—by applying adaptive penalties to different model parameters.
+Our key idea behind PAST is to promote sparsity in model parameters that significantly contribute to privacy leakage risk.
 In particular, we construct the adaptive weight for each parameter based on its privacy sensitivity, i.e., the gradient of the loss gap with respect to the parameter.
-Using PAST, the network shrinks the loss gap between members and non-members, leading to strong resistance to privacy attacks.
-Extensive experiments demonstrate the superiority of PAST, achieving a state-of-the-art balance in the privacy-utility trade-off.
+By using PAST, the network reduces the loss gap between members and non-members, thereby improving resistance to privacy attacks while preserving model utility.
+Extensive experiments consistently demonstrate the superiority of our defense method across various datasets, different network architectures, and diverse attack methods, achieving superior performance in the privacy-utility trade-off.